-- E-safety rules will be posted in all class rooms, the ICT suite and iPad trolleys and discussed with the pupils at the start of each term. - Pupils will be informed that network and Internet use will be monitored.
+- E-safety rules will be posted on iPad trolleys and discussed with the pupils at the start of each term. - E-safety will be referred to during lessons when using the internet - Pupils will be informed that network and Internet use will be monitored.